tonibuenter/remotequery-java/docs/remote-query-vs-hibernate.md

             | Performance Optimization By the Developer
 ----------- | ------------
-Hibernate   | Configure caching, writting special ORM queries (limited) RemoteQuery | Create high performing queries using full capacities of the DB system
+Hibernate   | Configure caching, writting special ORM queries (limited) RemoteQuery | Create high performing table design and queries using full capacities of the DB system

-_Note_: _RemoteQuery_ is completly un-biased on how data is read or written in different services.
+A good read for good and strategic RDM design is the book _The Art Of SQL_ [1].
+It points out that the RDB design is still central to the success of a project relying on relational data.

 ## Conclusion

 I hope I could show that _RemoteQuery_ could be a valid option for many project facing RDB access.

+_RemoteQuery_ puts RDB in the center of the scene which in fact is still the case in many projects.

 _RemoteQuery_ is used with many hundreds of services and so far showed not limits in performance or project size.

-The real benefict and superiority over populare ORM tools like _Hibernate_ actually starts when the back end starts to be complex and demanding.
+_RemoteQuery_ scales very well with small and big projects.
+With project size _RemoteQuery_ written source code grows much less than typical ORM tools like _Hibernate_.